MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-telemetry.md

 ## What telemetry data do I track in my Teams app?

-It is important to plan for the kind of data, metrics and events you want to monitor as you develop your Teams app.
-Your product’s North Star metric would guide you in establishing the right set of metrics, core user action and key events relevant for your business.
+It's important to plan for the kind of data, metrics, and events you want to monitor as you develop your Teams app.
+Your product’s North Star metric would guide you in establishing the right set of metrics, core user action, and key events relevant for your business.

-Excerpting from the “Teams Ecosystem - Journey to Marketplace Liquidity Whitepaper”  authored by Michal,
+Excerpting from the “Teams Ecosystem - Journey to Marketplace Liquidity Whitepaper” authored by Michal:

 :::row:::
     :::column span="":::